 Agriculture represents the second-largest industry in Florida.
 For a state as large and dynamic as ours, this means agriculture impacts a lot of people--and a lot of jobs.

-As Florida's only voice on the House Committee on Agriculture, I am committed to putting my 30 years of experience working directly with farmers as a large-animal veterinarian to work for you.
+As one of three Floridians on the House Committee on Agriculture, I am committed to putting my 30 years of experience working directly with farmers and ranchers as a large-animal veterinarian to work for you.

 More on Agriculture

 Washington, DC – Today Congressman Ted S. Yoho (R-FL), member of the House Committees for Agriculture and Foreign Affairs, issued the following statement after President Tsai-Wen announced that Taiwan would ease restrictions on U.S. pork and beef imports:

 From his seat on the U.S. House Agriculture Committee, U.S. Rep. Ted Yoho, R-Fla., wrote U.S. Agriculture Sec.
 Sonny Perdue asking for a Class 1 price floor be set for fluid milk.

 Yoho, who worked as a large animal veteran for more than 30 years in North Central Florida before being elected to Congress in 2012, explained why he sent the letter to Perdue.

 Washington, D.C. - Today, Congressman Ted S. Yoho (R-FL), Member of the House Agriculture Committee, in an effort to help the nation's dairy farmers, sent a letter to USDA Secretrary Sonny Perdue requesting that a Class 1 price floor be set for fluid milk.
 Congressman Yoho gave the following statement:

 Washington, D.C. - Yesterday, Congressman Ted S. Yoho (R-FL) sent a letter to President Trump on behalf of America's farmers and ranchers.